KevinSalina/Litebrary/README.md

 ### What I learned

-* How to better utilized javacipt object constructors.
+* How to better utilize javacipt object constructors.
 * Storing user data in localStroage.
 * Custom HTML form validation.
 * Better understanding of SASS